 Physiotherapy is a key form of treatment following a shoulder dislocation whether or not surgery has occurred.
 Strengthening the muscles around the shoulder is essential to support joint stability provided by the shoulder ligaments.
 Therapy also aims at restoring the range of motion of the shoulder following initial immobilisation.
 Physiotherapy consists of a number of approaches:

 Physical exercise (pendular movements)

 Return to sport plan

-In case of persistent pain and/or movement restrictions the patient can be treated with antiinflammatory treatment (NSAIDs) and local steroid injection
+In case of persistent pain and/or movement restrictions, the patient can be treated with antiinflammatory drugs (NSAIDs) and local steroid injection

 The best prevention is physical training to strengthen the muscles around the shoulder and core.
 It is also recommended to avoid excessive training or intense activities soon after recovery potentially leading to recidivism.
 If predisposition to shoulder dislocation is present, it is advised to wear proper safety equipment (braces) and padding during sports.
 Where possible avoid falls in the elderly to prevent a shoulder dislocation.